gugazimmermann/dragonspage/article.md

 }
 ```

-Now in this file we have a lambda function to Get all the dragons, add a dragon, and delete a dragon.
-This is far to be a perfect scenario, and scan is not the right way to get items, but since we have just a few dragons to show to Mary, the code is good enough.
+In this file, we have a lambda function to Get all the dragons, Add a dragon, and Delete a dragon.
+This is far to be a perfect scenario, and Scan is not the right way to get items, but since we have just a few dragons to show to Mary, the code is good enough.

 Open again `lib/dragonspage-stack.ts` to make the lambda work with the table and create the API endpoint that we can access.

-Again we'll need some dependencies: `npm i @aws-cdk/aws-lambda @aws-cdk/aws-apigateway`
+Again we’ll need some dependencies: `npm i @aws-cdk/aws-lambda @aws-cdk/aws-apigateway`

 ```
 import * as cdk from '@aws-cdk/core';